How To Setup A Basic Off Grid Solar Energy System...

 Easy to Assemble “Plug and Play” Solar Power

 Working with solar energy can be safe, as long as the voltages and currents you are working with are well below 50 volts and 1 ma.
 But solar energy systems can contain high DC voltages within the networked solar panels and high AC voltages within the inverter - there is simply no room for mistakes when working with high voltages, especially where high currents are present.
 DON'T DO IT!
 If you have no idea about electricity, then consult with a professional!

-Where some solar energy systems may contain batteries, this is especially dangerous, as high currents can burn wires and cause fires/hazards.
+Where some solar energy systems may contain batteries, this is especially dangerous as high currents can burn wires and cause fires/hazards.
 Again, if you don't understand electricity, then consult a professional...
-It's NOT worth risking your and your family's life over!
+It's NOT worth risking you and your family's life safety!

 Basic Quick Solar Setup and Tutorial Guide